satchm0h/fireREST/README.md

 # FireREST

 FireREST is a python library to interface with Cisco Firepower Management Center REST API.
-The goal of FireREST is to provide a simple SDK to programmatically interact with FMC.
+The goal of FireREST is to provide a simple SDK to programmatically interact with FMC or Cloud-delivered FMC (cdFMC) in Cisco Defense Orchestrator.

 ## Features